Lelionbear/Tip-Calculator/README.md

 ## Notes

-I had the weirdest bugs at the start, I had to start from scratch and that somehow worked.
+I had the weirdest bugs at the start that I had to start from scratch and somehow this ended up working.

 ## License